GreenJon902/UltimateDrumScorerPro/src/README.md

 * `use,<symbol-id>` - Uses adds the instructions for another symbol in this location.
 This could be a drum, decoration or part.
 This ID must exist.
 * `push-transform,<transform-string>` - Pushes a transformation.
 The given string is as per the SVG spec.
 * `pop-transform` - Pops a transformation.

+`pattern-part` : `<action><id: symbol-id>` (yes, without the comma).
+A pattern refers to a set of symbols (these can be of any type, but the function using these symbols may put limitations on this).
+The pattern is build from pattern-parts, and each pattern-part is an instruction to include or exclude ids.
+The `action` can be `+` or `-`, meaning to add all matching symbols or remove any previously-matched matching symbols respecitvely.
+If the id is a group, then it adds/removes all ids that are in that group.

 Inside these instructions, we can specify 'format_values' by writing `${expression}`.
 This expression can use `+`, `-`, `*`, `/`, `(` and `)` and can work on identifiers and float-literals.
 Instructions in drums will always have the identifiers `size_left`, `size_right`, `size_up` and `size_down`, which are the sizes of the final symbol after all modifications are processed.
 This means `size_right` of a `snare` may be 0, but `size_right` of a `snare_ghost` may be 3.
 This means when you use a `use` instruction then parts will have access to size, and when if you use a `use` instruction to include a `snare`, the `size_right` will still be 3.
 However, keep in mind that if you use a part in both a drum and decoration, the identifiers may not be available/identical in both.